Workplace Wellness Program Ideas

 - One of the best approaches to busting stereotypes is to have someone who has recovered from mental illness talk about their journey.

 - If you cannot hire a professional speaker to do this, consider hosting an event where you will show video of real people who have had this experience.
-The free resource Working Through It can allow you to do this in a 3 hour session.
+The free resource Working Through It can allow you to do this.

 - Another important activity is helping co-workers feel comfortable and safe when working with someone who may be experiencing a mental illness.
 In addition to the video session, you could share resources such as Helping Troubled Co-Workers.